OliverDaviesCodes/CookBook_Project/README.md

 - Using CSS and Javascript, recipe cards and images are presented to the user in an structured layout as the user scrolls through the page, providing a unique experience.
 - Each recipe on homepage displays Title, Description, and portion and time for the recipe, and each recipe has a button to view the instructions and full recipe on a seperate page.
 - For recipe users, a Delete and Edit button is displayed on their recipe for users to easily manage their recipes from Homepage on tablet sizes and up to full screen sizes.
-- For Admin user all the posts feature a Delete and Edit button, allowing Admin user to easily Edit or Delete Unwanted user posts directly from the Homepage.

  **Register Page**
-- Features a clean registration form for user to signup for the blog.
+- Features a clean registration form for user to signup for the website.
-- Each section of form input area features a placeholder text.
+- Each section of form input area features a label.
-- Underneath the form inputs, there is a placeholder text explaining the required data for input, helping users to easily match the requested format.
 - Password input field features a password match validator and gives feedback to user if their passwords match.
+- Email input field features an email match validator and gives feedback on if the emails match

  **Login Page**
-- Features a clean login form for users to login to their blog.
+- Features a clean login form for users to login to their profile.
-- Each section of form input area features a placeholder text.
+- Each section of form input area features a label.
-- Underneath the form inputs, there is a placeholder text explaining the required data for input, helping users to easily match the requested format.
 - Upon succcessful submission, user is redirected to their own profile page.
+- there are validors on both the email, name and password for securability.

  **Profile Page**
 - Features a clean layout.
 - Shows a greeting message to the User upon successful login.
-- Features a section showing all the posts by the user, allowing them to edit or delete their posts.
+- Features a section showing all the recipes by the user, allowing them to edit or delete their posts.
-- Features a add post button allowing users to easily reach to add post page from their profile.
-- If user has no posts, then a message is presented to the user, asking them if they would like to add a new post.
+- If user has no posts, then a message is presented to the user.
-- At the bottom of the page there is a "Delete Account" button featuring a modal for user confirmation.

- **Add Post Page**
+ **Add Recipe Page**
 - Stricted only for registered users.
 - Page features a clean form for users to use, outlining all the required information in the form.
-- Form features an image preview section allowing users to see their post images before uploading.
+- Form features an image selection section allowing users to upload their recipe images.
 - Using file upload, and Cloudinary service, form allows users to easily upload their image to the cloud, and eliminates the hassle of looking for image urls.
 - File upload input allows user to only upload image files such as jpeg, jpg, and png.
 Any other file extensions are restricted.
-- After submission, form checks if the current Post title exits in the database, restricting users from adding duplicate posts.
-- Upon successful post, user get redirected to the homepage and greeted with a success message.
+- Upon successful submission, user get redirected to the homepage and greeted with a success message.

-**Edit Post Page**
+**Edit Recipe Page**
-- Stricted only for post authors.
+- Stricted only for recipe users.
-- Page features the same form and features as the Add Post page.
+- Page features the same form and features as the Add recipe page.
-- Each section of the form is pre-filled with the data they provided when they submited the form, allowing users to easily edit the post information.
+- Each section of the form is pre-filled with the data they provided when they submited the form, allowing users to easily edit the recipe information.
-- After submission, form checks if the current Post title exits in the database, restricting users from adding duplicate posts.
-- Upon successful post, user get redirected to the homepage and greeted with a success message.
+- Upon successful submission, user get redirected to the homepage and greeted with a success message.

-**Blog Post Page**
+**Show Recipe Page**
 - Allowed for visitors and registered users to see.
-- At the top of the page, post title presented.
+- At the top of the page, Recipe title and image is presented.
-- Underneath the title post information such as Author, Post Date, Category, and Address information is presented to the users.
-For post authors and admin an Edit and Delete button is presented allowing author or Admin user to easily manage the post.
+- Underneath the title recipe information such as desctiption, instructions, Category, portion size and time is presented to the users.
+For recipe authors and admin an Edit and Delete button is presented allowing author or Admin user to easily manage the recipe.
-- Underneath the info tags Post image is shown to the user.
-- Underneath the post image, post content is presented.
-- Underneath the post content, a link for the place's website is present, which opens the website in a new tab for users to get more information about the place.

-**Contact Page**
-- Allowed for all visitors and users of the blog.
-- Using Flask Mail, users are able to contact the Blog Admin via the form.
-- Upon successfull submission users are greeted with a success message, and email is sent for Admin user to see.

-**Admin Dashboard**
+**Add/manage Categories**
 - Stricted for Admin use only, and features a variety options for the Admin user to easily manage and be in total control.
-- On top of the page, info cards are presented for the admin user.
-Each card shows a real-time information about total number of users, total number of posts, and total number of categories.
+- On top of the page, category cards are presented for the admin user.
+Each card shows a category that users can select for there recipes
-- Underneath the blog info cards, a responsive table of registered user list is presented along with all the information users provided.
-Next to each user there is a call to action button for user deletion, allowing admin user to delete any unwanted users.
-Admin user deletion is restricted from the table.
-- Underneath the Registered users table, All the categories are listed for Admin user to manage.
-Along with a Add Category button for Admin user to easily add new categories if needed.
-- Underneath the Categories section, Recent posts section is presented to the Admin user showing all the current posts on the page showing their titles and images.
-Each post card features a Edit and Delete button, allowing Admin user to easily manage current posts on the blog.

-**Add Category**
-- Stricted for Admin use only.
-- Page features a single line form allowing Admin user to add new categories.
-- After submission Add category function checks if Category already exits, if it does, it shows a message to Admin user that category already exits.

-**Edit Category**
-- Stricted for Admin use only.
-- Page features a single line form allowing Admin user to edit the selected category.
-- After submission Edit Category function checks if Category already exits, if it does, it shows a message to Admin user that category already exits.

-**404 Error Page**
-- Page features custom error message with a button that takes user back to the homepage

-**500 Error Page**
-- Page features custom error message with a button that takes user back to the homepage
+- the admin can easily access and add a new category through the add category button displayed at the top of the page.
+- Admins can also delete and edit categories through the buttons presented beneath each category displayed

 ### Features Left to Implement

-- Maps section showing each place on a map.
+- Pagenation acroos websites for user experience and anti-cluttering.
-- Registration confirmation allowing each new user to verify their account before adding new posts.
+- Registration confirmation allowing each new user to verify their account before adding new recipes.
-- Comments functionality allowing users to comment on the posts.
+- Comments functionality allowing users to comment on the recipes.
-- User profile picture functionality, allowing users to add profile pictures, and show them next to their posts, and comments.
+- Rating functionality allowing users to rate different recipes out of 5 stars.
+- More user profile functionality with access to changing email and even display name.
-- Email notification functionality for Admin user to be alerted when a new post is added to the blog.
+- Email notification functionality for Admin user to be alerted when a new recipe is added to the website.
-- Functionality for automatically assigning new tag colors for new categories.
+- More Admin functionality letting the admin remove users and posts as necessary
 - Extra layer of security for server-side file validation before uploading images.

 ## Technologies Used